horizon-research/systolic-array-dataflow-optimizer/README.md

     array dimension is 16 by 16.
   * `--bit_width`, Bit Width of each value (typically, 8-bit, 16-bit, 32-bit)

-## how to specify a DNN configuration
+## How to specify a DNN configuration

 We provide a simple way to To specify the configuration (or architecture) of each DNN layer, the example is shown in `/dnns.